 From Quick Fix to Real Fix

 We not only live in a culture of endless distraction, but also a culture of quick fixes.
 As a mental health professional, I see the quick fix mentality all the time.
 Many people would rather take a pill to “fix” their problems than feel and heal the pain and anger just underneath.
+It is easier, but it most often does not solve the underlying problem.
 Advertising has played a huge role in implanting the belief that the quick fix is a real fix and many doctors and psychiatrists are happy to oblige.
 It is much easier to hand someone a pill than sit with them for many hours while they explore the hidden and stuck grief of the loss of a deep love, or the rage of being hurt and taken advantage of time and time again.

 What I am suggesting may seem overly simplistic, however, when it comes to breaking through active laziness, this stuff really adds up.
 Most of us are actually distracting ourselves many times each day.
 If you are interested in shifting this pattern, I challenge you to take the next week and simply notice each time you reach out for distraction—food, phone, entertainment, work, etc—when you aren’t feeling good or know you have something you need to face and deal with that is painful or difficult.
 Record this somewhere and then spend one day, or if that sounds hard, one hour, not distracting yourself, and notice what happens.

-Turning towards means first noticing the negative or painful feeling, then instead of doing anything just soften and allow yourself to feel it.
+Turning towards means first noticing the negative or painful feeling, then instead of doing anything to get rid of it or get away from it just soften and allow yourself to feel it.
 Breath deeply and just say, for example, “Yes, I’m feeling pain” or “Yes, I am feeling scared about confronting a friend that hurt me,” and simply accept your state of being as natural and try to be with it.
 Then ask, “What can I do to both honor this and help it to transform?”
 You may decide to journal, or make art or music, talk to a good friend, scream, cry, work out, be still, meditate, or take a bath.
-The possibilities are endless; however, the important thing is that whatever you choose to do that it is in alignment with your state of being.
+The possibilities are endless; however, the important thing is that whatever you choose to do that it has room for what you are feeling to simply be.
 In other words, the activity allows you to feel even more deeply what is happening inside of you and helps you to face yourself and your life instead of avoid.

 If you are worried that feeling your feelings and facing what feels difficult will make things worse I can assure you this is not the case, even though it may seem so at first.
 When we take our heads out of the sand and make the shift in any given moment from distraction and avoidance to meeting, facing, and being with, there is often a short term increase in pain.
 However, this is the pain of transformation and it is temporary.
 This pain is like the uncomfortable tingling sensation we get when a limb begins to once again feel after having fallen asleep.
 It is the pain of waking up, of life returning, and ultimately when followed over time it gives us ourselves back and we discover true happiness, fulfillment, and peace.
 If this sounds too good or simple to be true, then I encourage you to accept the above challenge and see what happens.
 You may be surprised at the results.